syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Determine-that-No-Cell-is-Selected.md

 # How to Determine that No Cell is Selected

+This page explains How to Determine that No Cell is Selected and more details.

+## How to Determine that No Cell is Selected

 To determine whether the cell is selected or not, use GetSelectedRange method.
 It returns the list with selected range.
 If it returns the range as zero, then no cell is selected.

 * ranges - It sets the range of cells to be selected.
 * ConsiderCurrentCell

 True - If the current cell should be treated as selected range.

-## How to Determine that No Cell is Selected

-This page explains about How to Determine that No Cell is Selected and more details.

 {% tabs %}
 {% highlight c# %}